Tracks

 • Hardening retrospectives after each chain

-Track Outcome
+Track outcome

 Complete a capstone chain that includes trigger, primitive escalation, and post-exploit stability analysis.